ttulka/java-samples/ddd-ecommerce-example/README.md

 **Configuration** assemblies the Service as a single component.
 - Has dependencies to all inner layers.
-- Can be implemented by Spring's context `@Configuration` or simply object composition.
+- Can be implemented by Spring's context `@Configuration` or simply by object composition.
 - Implements the Dependency inversion principle.

 **Gateways** create the published API of the service.